AdobeDocs/experience-manager-cloud-service.zh-Hans/help/forms/aem-forms-submit-action.md

 As a part of AEM security and hardening guidelines, configure custom error pages such as 400.jsp, 404.jsp, and 500.jsp.
 These handlers are called, when on submitting a form 400, 404, or 500 errors appear.
 The handlers are also called when these error codes are triggered on the Publish node.
 You can also create JSP pages for other HTTP error codes.

 When you prefill a form data model (FDM), or schema based Adaptive Form with XML or JSON data complaint to a schema that is data does not contain `<afData>`, `<afBoundData>`, and `</afUnboundData>` tags, then the data of unbounded fields of the Adaptive Form is lost.
 The schema can be an XML schema, JSON schema, or a Form Data Model (FDM).
-Unbounded fields are Adaptive Form fields without the `bindref` property.-->
+Unbounded fields are Adaptive Form fields without the `bindref` property.
+-->

 ## 另请参阅